rodrigobivarazevedo/test/README.md

 It is being used to develop more accurate and efficient methods of diagnosis and treatment while also having the capability to predict possible conditions related to certain symptoms, lifestyles, and social, economic, and geographical environments.
 AI-driven solutions have the potential to supplement or even replace traditional methods of diagnosis and treatment, such as manual diagnosis and manual treatments.
 AI-driven treatments can be used to personalize treatments and patient health profiles, which can help doctors better understand patient health and provide more personalized care.

-Example of “The role of AI technology in prediction, diagnosis and treatment of colorectal cancer”
+Example of: “The role of AI technology in prediction, diagnosis and treatment of colorectal cancer”

 **“GeoAI works by taking any information and data from a specific geographical area and allows artificial intelligence modalities to compile and retrieve more specific information from these data, based on what type of information they want”**,(Yu & Helwig, 2021)